Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 #### Andrew Ribeiro
 #### May 2020

 > Suppose Professor Hardy came to me and said, "Wittgenstein, I've made a great discovery.
 I've found that..."
 I would say, "I am not a mathematician, and therefore I won't be surprised at what you say.
 For **I cannot know what you mean until I know how you've found it.**" We have no right to be surprised at what he tells us.
-For although he speaks English, yet the meaning of what he says depends upon what he says depends upon the calculations he has made.
+For although he speaks English, yet the meaning of what he says depends upon the calculations he has made.
 >
 >-Wittgenstein's Lectures on The Foundations of Mathematics (Cambridge 1939)